glic3rinu/passlib/docs/lib/passlib.hash.oracle10.rst

 .. rubric:: Footnotes

 .. [#enc] The exact encoding used in step 3 of the algorithm is not clear from known references.
-          PassLib uses ``utf-16-be``, as this is both compatible with existing test vectors, and supports unicode input.
+          Passlib uses ``utf-16-be``, as this is both compatible with existing test vectors, and supports unicode input.

 .. [#flaws] Whitepaper analyzing flaws in this algorithm -